Stopping hemolysis at the point of expression; blocking the effector rather than the source

 Why this spoke matters

-This framing sets up a recurring tension in CAD management: whether the immediate goal is to stop hemolysis now through complement inhibition, or to pursue longer-term disease modification by targeting pathogenic IgM production with clone-directed therapy.
+This framing sets up a recurring tension in CAD management: whether the immediate goal is to stop hemolysis now through complement inhibition, or to pursue longer-term disease modification by targeting pathogenic IgM production with clone-directed therapy.4

-This spoke explains what complement inhibition does, why it works, and where its limits lie.
+The current spoke explains what complement inhibition does, why it works, and where its limits lie.

 The biological target

-Key features of complement involvement:4
+Key features of complement involvement include:7

 - activation through the classical pathway